10 Top tips for visiting beautiful Bali after the Pandemic

 Accommodation:

 If you are needing some pampering time in a luxury villa, Slow is your place!
 Its gorgeous and each villa has its own swimming pool and huge garden.
-It’s owned by a friend of mine, and if you book with the bokking code SHARNI_BALI_LOVE you will receive a special surprize!
+It’s owned by a friend of mine, and if you book with the booking code SHARNI_BALI_LOVE you will receive a special surprise!

 The Bambu Cottages are on the sunsrise side of the island.
 This is the better side for swimming and snorkelling.